Orchestrator#

 2exp.start(single_shard_db, multi_shard_db, summary=True)

-The Experiment.start() function launches the Orchestrators for use within the workflow.
-In other words, the function deploys the databases on the allocated compute resources.
+The Experiment.start function launches the Orchestrators for use within the workflow.
+In other words, the function deploys the Orchestrators on the allocated compute resources.

 Note

-By setting summary=True, SmartSim will print a summary of the experiment before it is launched.
-After printing the experiment summary, the experiment is paused for 10 seconds giving the user time to briefly scan the summary contents.
-If we set summary=False, then the experiment would be launched immediately with no summary.
+By setting summary=True, SmartSim will print a summary of the Experiment before it is launched.
+After printing the Experiment summary, the Experiment is paused for 10 seconds giving the user time to briefly scan the summary contents.
+If we set summary=False, then the Experiment would be launched immediately with no summary.

 Create Client Connections to Orchestrators#

-To create a designated SmartRedis Client, you need to specify the address of the target running database.
-You can easily retrieve this address using the Orchestrator.get_address() function.
+To create a designated SmartRedis Client, you need to specify the address of the target running Orchestrator.
+You can easily retrieve this address using the Orchestrator.get_address function.

-For the single-sharded database:
+For the single-sharded Orchestrator:

 1# Initialize SmartRedis client for single sharded database